 George Heriot’s School (AKA Hogwarts)

 George Heriot’s School in Edinburgh dates back to the 1600s and you can probably guess how this inspired Rowling’s world of Harry Potter.
 It was once a hospital and school for orphan boys but now serves as a prestigious private school and indeed, there are four houses.
 No doubt that the architecture and houses of this school were Rowling’s inspiration for Hogwarts.
 The four houses in this muggle school are:

 Greyfriar’s Kirkyard (Graveyard)

-One of the most popular places in Edinburgh, Greyfriar’s Kirkyard is a must-see for Harry Potter fans.
+One of the most popular places in Edinburgh for tourists, Greyfriar’s Kirkyard is a must-see for Harry Potter fans.
 Besides the graveyard’s amazingly intricate and ominous headstones, you’ll find many famous names from Harry Potter.
-The Riddle family, Moody, McGonagall and a few others have headstones in this graveyard.
+The Riddle family, Moody, McGonagall and a few other characters have headstones in this graveyard.
 Try going at night for a real spook.

 Cockburn sounds a bit like Knockturn, don’t you think?
-Once a more dangerous area, Cockburn street serves as Rowling’s inspiration for Knockturn Alley.
+Once a more dangerous area, Cockburn street served as Rowling’s inspiration for Knockturn Alley.
 However, it’s no longer associated with scary vibes so enjoy your walk along the curvy cobblestone and you’ll find plenty of Harry Potter themed shops lining the street.
+Some great restaurants too!

-Thought to be the inspiration for Diagon Alley, Victoria Street and its wonderful color stands out among the rest in Edinburgh.
-You’ll find plenty of Harry Potter shops, of course, but you’ll also find some great eats like Oink.
+Thought to be the inspiration for Diagon Alley, Victoria Street and its vibrant color stands out among the rest in Edinburgh.
+You’ll find plenty of Harry Potter shops, of course, but you’ll also find some great eats like Oink (sandwich pictured below).

 Stop in at John Kay’s and you’ll get a feel for what it was like to shop at Flourish and Blotts.